-Louise Lansdown was appointed Head of Strings at Birmingham Conservatoire in 2012, after holding the position of Senior Lecturer in the School of Strings at the Royal Northern College of Music in Manchester from 2001-2012.
+Louise Lansdown was appointed Head of Strings at Royal Birmingham Conservatoire in 2012, after holding the position of Senior Lecturer in the School of Strings at the Royal Northern College of Music in Manchester from 2001-2012.
 Louise has past viola students working in orchestras, chamber music groups and in teaching positions across the world.
-She actively conducts recruitment for Birmingham Conservatoire across the world and has recently made trips to China, Poland, Germany, South Africa, amongst several other countries.
-Louise is the founder of a major Outreach and Education Project called ARCO with Birmingham Conservatoire in collaboration with MIAGI, Soweto.
+She actively conducts recruitment for Royal Birmingham Conservatoire across the world and has recently made trips to China, Poland, Germany, South Africa, amongst several other countries.
+Louise is the founder and director of a major Outreach and Education Project called ARCO, which enables RBC students to teach online via video conferencing software to students at the Morris Isaacson Centre for Music, Soweto, South Africa.
 The project was launched in July 2015.
 She also collaborates with the South African National Youth Orchestra running “What it Takes” viola courses for young talented players across the country.

 She has been involved with Pro Corda, the International Chamber Music Academy at Leiston Abbey in Suffolk, since 1999, having Directed the Junior (2009), Intermediate (2005-2008), Senior (2008-2012) and North Courses (2008-2012).
 Louise was appointed Director of Chamber Music at Pro Corda in 2008 and her role has recently changed to Assistant Artistic Director of Pro Corda and Director of the Conservatoire Chamber Music and Viola Courses.
 She has also initiated three further Conservatoire Instrumental Courses to be held at Pro Corda in collaboration with Birmingham Conservatoire for Violin, Cello and Double Bass, all starting in 2014.